ABIvan-Tech/KeplerGL/README.md

 # KeplerGL Kepler.GL

-My solution ho to install keplergl==0.1.1 (and may be other versions too) and use it into Jupyter (https://github.com/keplergl/kepler.gl)
+My solution how to install keplergl==0.1.1 (and may be other versions too) and use it into Jupyter (https://github.com/keplergl/kepler.gl)

 My current system config:
 Windows 10 Pro x64.
 Python 3.7.3 x64